Arie Setiabudi Soesilo: Faculty positions

 Arie began teaching sociology at his almamater shortly upon receiving his master's degree.
-From 1992 to 1998, Arie became the student academic advisor coordinator in the sociology department, serving under departmen chair Kamanto Sunarto.
+From 1992 to 1998, Arie became the student academic advisor coordinator in the sociology department, serving under department chair Kamanto Sunarto.
 After Kamanto was elected as the faculty's dean in 1998, Arie became his deputy for student affairs.
 He continued to serve in the position after Kamanto was replaced by public administration professor Martani Huseini in 2001.
 During his tenure as dean, Arie was entrusted to supervise the National Student Science Week (PIMNAS, Pekan Ilmiah Mahasiswa Nasional) held at UI in 2000.

 Deputy rector and director

-In the 2002 University of Indonesia rector election, Martani competed against acting rector Usman Chatib Warsa, where he lost the election by a one vote margin.
+In the 2002 University of Indonesia rector election, Martani competed against acting rector Usman Chatib Warsa, where he lost the election by a one-vote margin.
 Despite this, Arie became Usman's deputy for student affairs and alumni relations on 11 October 2002, where he was responsible for supervising the university's student executive council and other student organizations.
 As deputy rector, Arie was responsible for handling the deaths of five members of the university's student executive council at the Cikuya beach in Serang, Banten, in 2003.
 Arie supported the implementation of student orientation with strict rules and regulations and advocated to distance the orientation program from harmful practices.
 In light of the 2004 Indonesian legislative election, UI became one of the few universities that allowed political campaigns to be held onsite.
 Arie stated that the onsite campaigns involve limited meetings between students and the representatives of political parties.

 In 2005, Usman announced the reorganization of the university's governing system, which reduced the amount of deputy rectors from five to two: academic and non-academic.
 As a result, Arie's deputy rector post was abolished; he was demoted to director of student and alumni affairs, subordinate to the deputy rector for academic affairs.
 Prior to this, Arie had already announced his resignation from the position in October 2004.
 Early into his tenure as director, in September 2005 Arie faced protests from students regarding the admission fee hike on freshmen.

 After the end of his five-year term, Usman was replaced as rector by Arie's junior Gumilar Rusliwa Somantri in 2007.
 Gumilar undertook further reorganization of the directorates inside the university, including splitting the directorate of student affairs and alumni relations into two.
 Arie became the director for alumni relations, while former student executive council chairman Kamaruddin became the director for student affairs.
 Arie and several other UI officials was installed on 25 October 2007.
 As alumni director, Arie held homecoming day to gather UI alumni in the campus and coordinated efforts for alumni to provide scholarships for low-income students.